nachocaru/xaprb.com/content/blog/2007-04-26-mysql-conference-and-expo-2007-day-3.md

 ### [The Declarative Power of Views][5]

 This session was amazing!
 It was standing-room-only.
 Beat Vontobel started out with the classic "animals" guessing game, except it was a series of questions to figure out which programming language you were thinking of.
 The demo was live, running on his own server on another continent.
 You simply select from the questions table, and it asks you one question, which is just a single column of text.
 You insert your answer into the answers table, which is a single yes/no enum column.
-Then you select from the questions table again&#8230; and there's a different question now.
+Then you select from the questions table again... and there's a different question now.
 As you continue, it narrows down the choices and eventually guesses what you're thinking of.

 Behind the scenes, even though all you can see is the questions and answers, is a series of views.
 No procedures, triggers, or functions.